Applications are open for our 2023/2024 training contracts – click here to apply now. Applications for the 2022 summer vacation scheme have closed.

 The firm’s corporate responsibility strategy means that we are heavily involved in various pro bono, volunteering and fundraising activities throughout the year.

-For more information about the firm's active Corporate Responsibility and Diversity programme, please refer to our Diversity & Inclusion page.
+For more information about the firm's active Corporate Responsibility and Diversity programme, please refer to our Responsible Business page.

 We run a two week vacation scheme during the summer in each of our offices.
 During the placement you will spend a week in two different departments enabling you to gain first hand experience of two different practice areas, getting a real taste of what life at Bevan Brittan is like.